-My cocker spaniel is 9 years old this month and has rolled in dog poo three days in a row when we let him outside.
+My cocker spaniel has started rolling in poop.
+My dog is 9-years-old this month and has revelled in dog poo three days in a row now.

-- Many believe it's a throwback to the wild when dogs would roll in poop to camouflage their own smell so that they could get nearer to their prey before being detected.
+- Many believe it's a throwback to the wild when dogs would roll in poop to camouflage their own smell so that they could get nearer to their prey without being detected.

-- Some dogs may roll in carrion to allow them to take the scent back to their pack to let them know they've found something good to eat - dinner's on them!
+- Sometimes they roll in carrion so that they can take the scent back to their pack, informing them that they've found something good to eat - dinner's on them!

-- On the other hand, they could be marking the carrion with their own scent to let potential scavengers know that the kill is theirs.
+- On the other hand, the dog could be marking the carrion with their own scent to let potential scavengers know that the kill is theirs.

 - They may simply enjoy the smell!

-Stopping your dog from rolling in poop is not easy, but you might like to consider some of the following:
+Stopping dogs from rolling in poop may not be easy, but you might like to consider some of the following: